 - Integration of Mindfulness Meditation and process-oriented psychotherapy

-I have been in practice for over forty years.
+I have been in practice for over fifty years.
 I was formerly Professor and the Associate-Director for a Full-Time Master in Counselling Program at a not-for-profit university.
-I am currently adjunct faculty at Adler University in Vancouver BC.
+Subesequently, I was adjunct faculty at Adler University in Vancouver BC.
 I have published widely, including peer reviewed journal articles, book chapters, books, and general articles.
 The 2008 article, co-authored with my wife, Dr. Heesoon Bai, Suffering Loves and Needs Company: Buddhist and Daoist Perspectives on the Counsellor as Companion was published in the Canadian Journal of Counselling and Psychotherapy and was awarded the Professional Article of the Year Award by the Canadian Counselling and Psychotherapy Association.
 I have presented regularly at national and international conferences.
 I was awarded the 2007-2008 BC Association of Clinical Counsellor's President's Award for Contributions to the Discipline of Counselling.

 Please contact me to obtain copies of my books: Speaking of Teaching: Inclinations, Inspirations, and Innerworkings (Sense, 2012), Becoming Fully Human in Educational Environments: Relationship, Inner Life, and Learning.
 Vancouver BC: Writeroom Press (2015), and Speaking of Learning: Recollections, Revelations, and Realizations.
 Rotterdam, The Netherlands: Sense Publishers.

 What I have discovered in my study of human experience is that we are, indeed, all very similar in some ways, and upon looking a little closer that we are all quite different.
 I have spent much time and energy investigating those sameness’ and differences in order to refine my approach with individuals and couples who come to see me.
 I have a broad background in various approaches to counselling work, but as the famous Swiss Psychologist, Carl Jung said, “When the doctor sits down with the patient, he must drop all his theories and discover the theory of that person who is before him.”